 Section 1.
 The President.
-The President shall preside at all meetings of the Faculty Senate and the Executive Council, where he or she shall be bound by the Bylaws and Robert's Rules of Order Newly Revised.
-The President shall prepare an agenda for each meeting of the Faculty Senate and the Executive Council.
+The President shall preside at all meetings of the Faculty Senate and the Executive Council, and run the meetings according to the Bylaws and Robert's Rules of Order Newly Revised.
+The President shall prepare an agenda for each meeting of the Faculty Senate and the Executive Council in conjunction with the Administrative Assistant and FSLT.
 The President shall include as new business at the next regular meeting of the Faculty Senate any items proposed by a voting member of the Faculty Senate in accordance with Section 3 of Article II of these Bylaws.
-The President shall represent the faculty and on all occasions be considered the chief spokesperson of the Faculty Senate and the campus faculties.
+The President shall represent the faculty and on all occasions be considered the chief spokesperson of the Faculty Senate and the campus faculty.
 The President shall be the President-Elect elected during the previous year.
-The President shall be granted release time from an appropriate amount of faculty duties as determined in conjunction with his or her supervisors and receive other support such as an assigned graduate assistant for the duration of his or her term in office.
+The President shall be granted release time from an appropriate amount of faculty duties as determined by discussions with the Provost's Office and their College and Department, and receive other support, such as an assigned graduate assistant, for the duration of their term in office.

 Section 2.
 The President-Elect.
 The President-Elect of the Faculty Senate shall act as President of the Faculty Senate in the event of the death, resignation, or other absence of the President.
-In the event of the death or resignation of the President after January of the year of his or her term of office as President, the President-Elect assumes the office of President for the remainder of the former President's term of office and the full term of President the following year.
-If the President shall die or resign prior to January of his or her term of office as President, the President-Elect assumes the office of President for the remainder of the former President's term of office and a special election of a new President-Elect shall be held with the new President having the option to be nominated for that position and elected to serve a full term as President in the following year.
+In the event of the death or resignation of the President after January of the year as President, the President-Elect assumes the office of President for the remainder of the former President's term of office and the full term of President the following year.
+If the President shall die or resign prior to January of their term of office as President, the President-Elect assumes the office of President for the remainder of the former President's term of office and a special election of a new President-Elect shall be held with the new President having the option to be nominated for that position and elected to serve a full term as President in the following year.
 The President-Elect shall oversee the timely operation of college, unit, or division caucuses and be responsible for managing amendments to these Bylaws.
 The President-Elect is the chair of the Committee on Nominations and Appointments.